OndraZizka/csv-cruncher/README.md

 >
 > That might be my POV, since I like SQL and it's my favorite language not only for querying but also data-oriented procedural programming.
 But nonetheless, I already shortened my perf test task by ~ 40 minutes of my work for each release.
-Instead of manual shannanigans in OpenOffice, I run a single command, and voila ;-)
+Instead of manual shenanigans in OpenOffice, I run a single command, and voila ;-)
 >
 > HSQL's syntax: http://hsqldb.org/doc/2.0/guide/dataaccess-chapt.html (I was very surprised by HSQL's features, it supports much more of SQL than e.g. MySQL.)